mjordan/islandora_bagger/README.md

 * whether the Bag is serialized (i.e., zipped)
 * what tags are included in the `bag-info.txt` file.
 Tags specified in general settings' `bag-info` option are static in that they are simple strings.
 In order to include tags that are dynamically generated, you must use a plugin.

+## The queue

+Islandora Bagger can use a simple queue of jobs, which is used mainly as the source for REST requests to generate Bags.

+They queue is a simple tab-delimited text file that contains one entry per line.
+The three fields in each entry are 1) the node ID, 2) the full path to the YAML configuration file, e.g.:

+`100       /home/mark/Documents/hacking/islandora_bagger/var/islandora_bagger.100.yaml`

+To process the queue, run the following command:

+`./bin/console app:islandora_bagger:process_queue --queue var/islandora_bagger.queue`

+Typically, this command would be executed from within a scheduled job, e.g, `cron`.

 ### Plugins

 Apart from the static tags mentioned in the previous section, all file content and additional tags are added to the Bag using plugins.
 Plugins are registerd in the `plugins` section of the configuration file.